Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Deep Node Ranking

-\begin{enumerate} \item Input Preparation.
-Learning node representations using the Personalized PageRank with Shrinking (P-PRS) algorithm, shown in Step 1 of Figure~\ref{scheme} and described in Section \ref{sec:PPR}. \item Neural Network formulation.
-A neural network architecture processes the prepared personalized page rank vectors, shown in Step 2 of Figure~\ref{scheme}.
-We describe the considered neural network architectures in Section \ref{sec:architecture} and types of learning, supported by these architectures, in Section~\ref{sec:learning}. \item Different Outputs.
-The output of the network can be either node classification, that is, direct learning of node labels (Figure~\ref{scheme}, Step 3, top), or a low-dimensional embedding of the network (Figure~\ref{scheme}, Step 3, bottom).
-The types of learning supported by DNR are given in Section~\ref{sec:typesLearning}. \end{enumerate}
+The DNR algorithm, which takes as input a partially labeled complex network, consists of three steps {outlined below}. \begin{enumerate} \item Network node ranking results in learned node representations, obtained by using the Personalized PageRank with Shrinking (P-PRS) algorithm.
+This step results in a matrix of P-PRS vectors of dimension $|N|$. \item Representation distillation.
+A neural network architecture compresses the prepared personalized {PageRank} vectors into compact representations (of dimension $d$). \item Output phase.
+The output of the network can be either node classification, that is, direct learning of node labels or a collection of low-dimensional node representations. \end{enumerate}